 You have various choices of accommodation in Ukraine; the only thing important is you should feel comfortable.
-There are many different types of accommodation in Ukraine available to international travelers who are studying abroad or not that vary from one accommodation to another.
+There are many different types of accommodation in Ukraine available to international travellers who are studying abroad or not that vary from one accommodation to another.

 1. Apartments in Ukraine:

-This is a good option for travelers and students who want freedom and independence.
-The apartments in Ukraine – with fully equipped kitchens and bathrooms – are typically furnished according to the Ukraine characteristics.
+This is a good option for travellers and students who want freedom and independence.
+The apartments in Ukraine - with fully equipped kitchens and bathrooms - are typically furnished according to the Ukraine characteristics.
 You have more independence and the opportunity to cook your own meals.

 Single or double rooms are usually available in same apartments.
 Cooking and cleaning is done by the students themselves.
 The apartments are generally without supervision and are self-catering, but they are close to local amenities like cafes, bars, restaurants, shops and bus stops.